senaite/senaite.core/src/senaite/core/tests/doctests/InstrumentResultsImport.rst

 - Instrument Results Import with Worksheet assigned Analyses and QCs
 - Instrument Results Import for Reference Samples
 - Instrument Results Import for Samples with Calculations
+- Instrument Results Import for Samples with Partitions

 Running this test from the buildout directory: